LahmerMohammed/eco-front-mui/README.md

 ## Logout
 1. add token to blacklist if not expired
-2. remove token and email from localStorage
+2. remove token and email from localStorage ✓

 ### Note
 1. add JOB to delete all expired tokens in blacklist every (time needed for JWT to expired)

 ## Launch app
 1. try to load user_profile
-2.  on success load user_profile into redux and redirect to home page
+2.  on success load user_profile into redux
-3.  on failure redirect to login